Who writes the tourism website’s articles?

 I’ve liked writing since I was a child.
 For instance, I remember writing poems in primary school, and we pupils had to recite them on ceremonial occasions and at school events at our teacher’s request.
 Luckily, none of my classmates ever told me to stop writing because of those poems!

 My connection with Estonia is simple: I was born and raised here.
-My childhood was spent in Viljandi, and after finishing upper secondary school I lived in Tallinn for 11 years, but now I’m back in my hometown.
+My childhood was spent in Viljandi, and after finishing upper secondary school, I lived in Tallinn for 11 years, but now I’m back in my hometown.
 While many say they’d like to move from Tallinn to somewhere quieter, I often long for the buzz of the capital and miss the fact that the seaside or Kopli are just a short bus or tram ride away.

 I guess food and nature.
 I love trying new restaurants and cafés, and thanks to the articles I write for Visit Estonia, I’ve added quite a few to my list for future visits.
 It’s exactly the same with nature – I’ve learnt about so many interesting sites that I have enough places to explore to last me several summers!
 I encourage everyone to browse the website and discover new places, too.